-1 police force, in the execution of their duty, need to run towards the danger we are running away from.
-2 3 Alan Paton and his fellow officers did that.
-4 The death of Sheku Bayoh was an unforeseen tragedy 5 but the reality is that on the evidence before this Inquiry he was to a very significant extent the author 6 7 of his own misfortune.
-8 The police, including Alan Paton, were faced with a dynamic set of circumstances where decisions had to be 9 10 taken as a matter of urgency, where the safety of the officers and the public was paramount.
-On the evidence 11 12 the decisions taken were rational and reasonable and were to no extent whatsoever motivated by race.
-13 14 Those conclude the oral submissions on behalf of 15 Mr Paton.
-LORD BRACADALE: Thank you, Mr McConnachie.
-16 17 Now, I'm mindful of the need to give the stenographer a break so what I'm going to do -- I think 18 19 the best plan is to stop for lunch and try to sit again 20 at 10 to 2.
-21 (12.40 pm) 22 (The luncheon adjournment) 23 (1.53 pm) LORD BRACADALE: Now, on behalf of Constables Good, Smith 24 25 and Tomlinson, Mr Jackson.
+Τ police force, in the execution of their duty, need to 2 run towards the danger we are running away from.
+3 Alan Paton and his fellow officers did that.
+4 The death of Sheku Bayoh was an unforeseen tragedy 5 but the reality is that on the evidence before this 6 Inquiry he was to a very significant extent the author 7 of his own misfortune.
+8 The police, including Alan Paton, were faced with 9 a dynamic set of circumstances where decisions had to be 10 taken as a matter of urgency, where the safety of the 11 officers and the public was paramount.
+On the evidence 12 the decisions taken were rational and reasonable and 13 were to no extent whatsoever motivated by race.
+14 Those conclude the oral submissions on behalf of 15 Mr Paton.
+16 LORD BRACADALE: Thank you, Mr McConnachie.
+17 Now, I'm mindful of the need to give the 18 stenographer a break so what I'm going to do I think 19 the best plan is to stop for lunch and try to sit again 20 at 10 to 2.
+21 (12.40 pm) 22 (The luncheon adjournment) 23 (1.53 pm) 24 LORD BRACADALE: Now, on behalf of Constables Good, Smith 25 and Tomlinson, Mr Jackson.

 1 Submissions by MR JACKSON 2 MR JACKSON: Thank you.
 3 The history and sequence of events of this most 4 tragic incident have been rehearsed very fully by the 5 Dean of Faculty and Mr McConnachie.
-All I want to do is to focus on a few issues which are of particular concern 6 7 to those I represent.
+All I want to do is 6 to focus on a few issues which are of particular concern 7 to those I represent.
 8 The first one is the stamp, whether there was 9 a stamping on PC Short.
-That of course is a very big 10 issue and one of the perhaps few areas where there is conflicting evidence.
-11 12 The evidence of Officers Tomlinson and Walker was that Mr Bayoh stamped on PC Short after knocking her to 13 14 the ground.
-It is submitted that that evidence should 15 be accepted.
-They were both reliable and credible in giving that evidence, spoke in a straightforward manner 16 17 and, I suggest, tried to assist the Inquiry.
-The further evidence which is of great importance, 18 and it has been mentioned already but I remention it, 19 20 was the transmission by Sergeant Maxwell that 21 Nicole Short had been "stomped to the body and struck on the head".
-The use of the word "stomped" is quite 22 significant because that is a word that Mr Tomlinson 23 24 tended to use in his statement and in his evidence, so 25 it is clear that he was saying that immediately.
+That of course is a very big LO issue and one of the perhaps few areas where there is L1 conflicting evidence.
+L2 The evidence of Officers Tomlinson and Walker was L3 that Mr Bayoh stamped on PC Short after knocking her to L 4 the ground.
+It is submitted that that evidence should L5 be accepted.
+They were both reliable and credible in L6 giving that evidence, spoke in a straightforward manner L7 and, I suggest, tried to assist the Inquiry.
+L8 The further evidence which is of great importance, L9 and it has been mentioned already but I remention it, 20 was the transmission by Sergeant Maxwell that 21 Nicole Short had been "stomped to the body and struck or 22 the head".
+The use of the word "stomped" is quite 23 significant because that is a word that Mr Tomlinson 24 tended to use in his statement and in his evidence, so 25 it is clear that he was saying that immediately.
 There was certainly not something made up later.

-I am also conscious of course that Mr Nelson, who 2 3 lived in the ground floor cottage flat, says that the 4 stamp could not have occurred.
-We deal with that in 5 some detail in our written submission, but I touch it just now.
-It is noticeable that where he was watching 6 7 from that he did witness Mr Bayoh walking and the first 8 officers arrive on the scene.
-He witnessed an officer 9 spray with something and the spray go back into the 10 officer's face, such that he put his hands to his face.
-He saw Mr Bayoh change direction towards a female 11 12 police officer who he swung out to hit and he spoke to 13 more than one blow to the policewoman, stumbling back.
+I am also conscious of course that Mr Nelson, who lived in the ground floor cottage flat, says that the stamp could not have occurred.
+We deal with that in some detail in our written submission, but I touch it just now.
+It is noticeable that where he was watching from that he did witness Mr Bayoh walking and the first officers arrive on the scene.
+He witnessed an officer spray with something and the spray go back into the officer's face, such that he put his hands to his face.
+He saw Mr Bayoh change direction towards a female police officer who he swung out to hit and he spoke to more than one blow to the policewoman, stumbling back.